athkdev/blog/content/leetcode resources/230 Kth Smallest Element in a BST.md

 ---

-# 230. Kth Smallest Element in a BST

 We are required to find the k-th smallest element in a binary search tree.
 As we have seen in many other problems of the type “k-th smallest/largest/minimum/maximum” - they are perfect to use utilize your min/max heap knowledge.